open-resources/dash_curriculum/tutorial/part3/chapter11.md

 Let's see a more sophisticated example.
 Below, we have created alerts depending on the GDP Per Capita of a selected country and year, compared to the global average:
 - If the country's GDP Per Capita is greater than the world's average, the alert message will have a green background
-- Otherwise the message will become red
+- Otherwise, the message will become red

 ```python
 from dash import Dash, dcc, Input, Output, html